 When is the appropriate time for hospice care?

-When faced with a terminal diagnosis with a prognosis of 6 months or less.
+Hospice care is appropriate for patients with a terminal diagnosis and a prognosis of 6 months or less.
 We encourage early referral so patient and family can receive the maximum benefit of the program.

 Who can refer a patient to hospice?